erik7z/nestjs-playground/README.md

             - [ ] craft custom responses.
         - [ ] Authentication and Authorization
             - [ ] integrate authentication using JWTs, sessions, or other methods
-        - [ ] Guards
-            - [ ] create guards and use them to protect routes.
-            - [ ] use the built-in guards to protect routes.
         - [ ] Interceptors
             - [ ] create interceptors and use them to intercept requests and responses.
             - [ ] Learn their role in transforming the data returned from route handlers or for logging purposes.